abhaya1310/Messenger-Frontend/README.md

   - `GET /api/campaign-runs/definitions` returns user-visible definitions.
   - `POST /api/campaign-runs` creates a run (optionally including `templateParams` overrides).

+Campaign Runs capabilities:

+- `GET /api/campaign-runs/capabilities` returns feature flags for the current org.
+- The frontend sends `Authorization: Bearer <token>` and `X-ORG-ID: <orgId>`.
+- The Next.js proxy route forwards both headers to the backend.

 ### Feedback Templates (Definitions)

 The feedback feature is implemented as reusable **feedback definitions** created in the admin portal and selected by end users.